-To fulfil monitoring and evaluating activities, a secretariat works within the MA (MRD Forestry, Fisheries and Hunting Department, Unit of Fisheries, Aquaculture and Managing Authority of the Fisheries Operational Programme).
+To fulfil monitoring and evaluating activities, a secretariat works within the MA (MARD Department of Natural Resources, Unit of Fisheries).
 The Unit is responsible for the comparison of the achieved results with the aimed results during the FOP implementation and for the preparation of annual reports and the organisation of MC meetings.